gloveboxes/Waste-Management-Simulator/README.md

 5. Should work on any platform supporting Python3 and the Paho-Mqtt library.

-# Smart Building Sample Installation
+# Waste Management Sample Installation

 Easiest way is to git clone the solution.